peteracol/peteracol/README.md

 ### RStudio
 - **R-Data Analysis**: [Business Analyst Careers](https://github.com/peteracol/RStudio)
   - **Description**:
-    This project based on the Business Analyst Careers offered by different companies all over the world.
+    This project is based on the Business Analyst Careers offered by different companies all over the world.
 The dataset used      for this project consisted of 4,092 Business Analysts jobs offered by the different companies.
 It contained information         such as salary estimates (based on Glassdoor), job description, job rating and information about the companies                 advertising for the Job roles.
 The dataset was analysed using RStudio and the report attached in the link above was based     on the followings requirements: The top 20 Industries, Top 20 Sectors, Top 20 Headquarters, Top 15 Jobs based on Rating,       Top 15 Jobs based on Rating under “Consulting” industry, Bottom 15 Jobs based on Rating, Top 10 Companies with rating          greater than 3 and under industry “Consulting”, Top 10 Companies with rating greater than 3 and under industry “Energy”,       Top 10 Companies with rating greater than 3 and under industry “Accounting”, 10 more Summaries, and Plots Useful Insights       or Conclusions based on the data.

-  - **Technologies Used**: RStudio.
+  - **Technologies Used**: MS Excel, RStudio.

 ### PowerBI
 - **Visualisation using Power BI**: [Sales Report](https://app.powerbi.com/groups/me/reports/aa60a458-61db-47ad-a25a-02272e937307/3355ce717c475273b09d?experience=power-bi)